Skip to main content

 • Green: access granted

-Offline cache on third-party readers
+Offline cache for third-party readers

 In this scenario, offline cache only covers unlocks with physical credentials.